SparkPost/support-docs/articles/recipient-validation/validate-an-email-list.md

 ### 1. Upload the file

-First, drag and drop your list into the SparkPost or select your list from the file picker and press "open" to upload your file.
+Drag and drop your list into the SparkPost or select your list from the file picker and press "open" to upload your file.

 ![Upload an email list](./media/validate-an-email-list/upload-a-list.png)

 ### 2. Confirm pricing

-After the list upload completes, you'll see the estimated cost for validating all the emails in the file.
+After the list upload completes, you will see the estimated cost for validating all the emails in the file.

 To continue, press the "Validate" button.

 ![Confirm pricing](./media/validate-an-email-list/confirm-pricing.png)

 As the validation progresses, you can see what stage it's running.
-Feel free to navigate away – the job will continue to run if you leave the page.
+Feel free to navigate away – the job will continue to run if you leave the page!

 ### 3. Download the results

-After the job completes, you can download the results in the table below.The results are stored and are easily accessible through the app for 10 days after you initially upload the file.
+After the job completes, you can download the results in the table below.
+The results are stored and are easily accessible through the app for 10 days after you initially upload the file.

 ![List of validation results](./media/validate-an-email-list/results.png)